 3. To Screen for Cancer

 A physical exam can also help to screen for cancer.
-There are many different tests that screen for cancer, such as a Pap smear, physical breast examination, prostate examination, and colonoscopy.
+There are many different tests that screen for cancer, such as a physical breast examination, prostate examination, and colonoscopy.
 Performing these tests annually increases the chance of finding cancer in its early stages, which is when it is most treatable.

 4. To Update Your Medications